-The northernmost federal state of Germany is something special in several respects - it is the only one situated both at the North Sea and at the Baltic Sea and the only state in which 3 languages are spoken: German, Danish and Frisian.
-The federal state, which is well known for its islands (especially the regularly flooded Halligen), its lighthouses and its natural beauty, is also sparsely populated - so the natural beauty of Schleswig-Holstein stands on its own.
+Germany’s northernmost federal state, Schleswig-Holstein, is special in many regards.
+It is the only federal state that is situated both on the North Sea coast as well as on the Baltic Sea coast, and the only federal state which has 3 official languages: German, Danish and North Frisian.
+Schleswig-Holstein is well known for its islands (especially the regularly flooded Halligen), its lighthouses and the beauty of its nature.
+Because it is rather sparsely populated, the raw beauty of Schleswig-Holstein’s landscapes is even more visible.

 Landscape and Climate:

-Wadden sea and dikes on the left, cliffs and white sandy beaches on the right, in between gentle hills and idyllic lakes - Schleswig-Holstein has everything but mountains!
-The good air, the view and the fresh wind are climatically accompanied by moderate temperatures and above-average rainfall, both in the maritime climate in the coastal areas and in the humid continental climate in the interior of the country.
+The Wadden sea and dikes on the west coast, cliffs and white sandy beaches on the east coast, and gentle hills and idyllic lakes in between: Schleswig-Holstein has it all − except mountains of course!
+The good fresh air and a pretty view are accompanied by moderate temperatures and above-average rainfall, both in the maritime climate in the coastal areas and in the humid continental climate in the interior of the country.

-- The state capital Kiel, which is also Schleswig-Holstein's largest city, combines maritime flair with urban amenities.
+- The state capital Kiel, which is also Schleswig-Holstein's largest city, combines maritime flair with the conveniences of urban civilization.

-- Close to the Wadden Sea UNESCO World Heritage Site, Husum is a cosy harbour town with an impressive cultural programme.
+- The city of Husum, which is located close to the Wadden Sea UNESCO World Heritage Site, is a cosy harbour town with an impressive cultural programme.

-- Lübeck, on the other hand, enchants with deep historical insights into the winding alleys of the old town, with the famous Holsten Gate and the best marzipan in the world.
+- Lübeck, on the other hand, enchants with the historic charm of its old town’s winding alleys, the famous Holsten Gate and the world's best marzipan.

 ✈️ – airport

-🚄 – Connection to long-distance rail services: ICE stop
+🚄 – connection to long-distance train service: ICE (high-speed trains)

-🚂 – long-distance rail connection: IC/EC stop🚌 – important remote bus stop
+🚂 – connection to long-distance train service: IC/EC🚌 – important bus station

 🚗 – good highway connection